 Chico’s the most versatile place in Butte County for a range of patio dining, and it’s not limited to downtown options: Fine diners will want to head down the Esplanade to the Red Tavern, where live music may accompany your meal if you choose the right evening.
-B Street’s back patio provides a spacious area to nosh on local-favorite “trashy” street tacos or a cubano, perhaps.
+The patio at The Allies Pub provides a spacious area to nosh British-inspired dishes paired with their take on classic British ales.

 Those wanting to spend an afternoon or evening on the north side of town still have a patio dining option, and an inexpensive one at that, in the form of Sol.
 A Mexican beer, a SoCal burrito and some fresh spring air form a tough combo to beat.

-Outside of Chico, Oroville boasts Miner’s Alley Brewing Company, with burgers, sandwiches, and weather-dependent patio dining, and The Patio is an aptly named New American eatery with lunch and dinner options across a huge menu.
+Outside of Chico, Oroville boasts the Union Patio Bar & Grill, with California-inspired dishes that you can enjoy on an expansive outdoor patio (along with live music on the weekend), and The Patio is an aptly named New American eatery with lunch and dinner options across a huge menu.

 Catch Some Trout